pivotal/docs-tap/bitnami-services/how-to-guides/upgrading-tkr.hbs.md

 # Upgrading to Tanzu Kubernetes releases v1.26 or later

-This topic describes how to update your existing Bitnami Services instances if you have upgraded to Tanzu Kubernetes releases v1.26 and later.
+This topic describes how to update your existing Bitnami Services instances if you upgraded to Tanzu Kubernetes releases v1.26 and later.

 Tanzu Kubernetes releases v1.26 and later enforces a [`restricted` Pod Security Standard (PSS)](https://kubernetes.io/docs/concepts/security/pod-security-standards/#restricted) for all pods running on the cluster.
 This change affects your running Bitnami services.

-New Bitnami services claimed on Tanzu Application Platform v1.7 run with no issues in a `restricted` PSS.
+New services claimed on Tanzu Application Platform v1.7 run with no issues in a `restricted` PSS.
-Existing Bitnami services claimed on Tanzu Application Platform 1.6 will fail to start.
+Existing services claimed on Tanzu Application Platform v1.6 will fail to start.

 To resolve the issue for existing instances on Tanzu Application Platform 1.7, you must update CompositionRevision references for any existing Bitnami Services instances.